 I remember the first time I made these to take to a church get together they were very popular.
 I think I didn’t even have one to bring home.
 But who wouldn’t like peanut butter and jelly cookies?

-I usually only put a small amount of jelly on the top because as you can see as they bake the jelly really spreads out and you want to make sure it stays on top of the cookie.
+Only put a small amount of jelly on the top because as they bake the jelly really spreads out and you want to make sure it stays on top of the cookie.

 - Preheat oven to 375 degrees

 - To a medium sized bowl add the flour, baking powder, baking soda, and salt.
 Using a whisk mix well.
 Set aside.

 - In a large bowl, add the butter, peanut butter, sugar, brown sugar, vanilla, and egg.
 With a mixer mix until well combined.

 - Add the flour mixture to the butter mixture and mix until well combined.

 - Roll dough into balls or drop by the teaspoonful onto an ungreased cookie sheet.

 - Make a slight depression in each of the cookie balls.

 - Add about 1/4 a teaspoon of jam into each depression in the cookie dough.

 - Bake at 375 degrees for about 7-9 minutes, or until cookies are set and the bottoms are lightly browned.